metas-mk/100-days-of-code/r2-log.md

     state = {lat: null, errorMessage: ''};
 ```
 Babeljs will take care about generating the right code for the consructor and super(props).

+#### Passing state as props
+- passing a state property as prop to a sub component
+- when state property changes then the component is rerendered and also the sub component is rerendered automatically